Two More Data Centres Planned for Lane Cove West Business Park

 16 – 20 Mars Road Lane Cove West

 This data centre will progress through the Investment Delivery Authority (IDA).
 The developer is Lane Cove DC Alliance.
 As the developer has chosen to progress the application through the IDA, there are no public documents outlining the proposal.
-ITC has reached out to DC Allliance but has not heard back from them.
+We have been unable to find out any information on Lane Cove DC Alliance.

 When a project is endorsed by the IDA, this does not mean that planning approvals have been provided.
 The normal planning processes are still required for a project.
 Endorsed IDA projects that are endorsed would subsequently need to satisfy all NSW Planning legislation.